matkoch/MassTransit/docs/usage/exceptions.md

 ## Redelivery

-Some errors take a while to resolve, say a remote service is down or a SQL server has crashed.
-In these situations, it's best to dust off and nuke the site from orbit - at a much later time obviously.
+Some errors take a while to resolve, say a remote service is down or an SQL server has crashed.
+In these situations, it's best to dust off and nuke the site from orbit - at a much later time, obviously.
 Redelivery is a form of retry (some refer to it as _second-level retry_) where the message is removed from the queue and then redelivered to the queue at a future time.

 ::: tip NOTE
 In some frameworks, message redelivery is also referred to as second-level retry.